Will Stafford: Personal life

 He would meet and marry Annie Harris who had been born in the Newington Workhouse.
 Together they started a business selling bundles of firewood.
 They also started a family and by 1875 had 6 children: Ellen b.1862 John Goodacre b.1863; William b.1865; Annie b.1869; Harry b.1870; Violet b.1875.

 By the 1860s Will Stafford had moved his family to a house in Southwark Bridge Road, Southwark London.

 Manufacturing career

 Will Stafford built up a business manufacturing packing cases.
 By the 1870s his business would employ 40 other people.

 Political life

 Stafford's interest in politics begun early in his life when he took an active part in the community being both a member of the St.Saviour's Guardians and the St.Saviour's Board of Works.
 He would become a good friend and supporter of George Odger, who played a prominent part in the early Trade Union movement.

-After the 1867 Reform Act the number of eligible voters doubled from 1 million to 2 million men.
+After the Representation of the People Act 1867 the number of eligible voters doubled from 1 million to 2 million men.
 The new electorate were mainly working men and they would soon demand representation of their interests in Parliament.
 Will Stafford would be one of the newly enfranchised working men that would encourage George Odger to be the first candidate to stand for the working man.